-One big trend in marketing data tech is pattern recognition, so that marketers won't need to collect as much personally identifying information on customers and prospects.
+Pattern recognition will greatly help marketers, as they won't need to collect as much personally identifying information on customers and prospects.

-"It's about tracking online patterns of behavior-if I know where my company's sales and marketing fits into those patterns, then I can be predictive about the purchases of anyone else who exhibits a similar pattern," says Penn.
-"I don't need to collect all of that invasive information, I can tell by a pattern of behavior what they're likely to look at next."
+"It's about tracking online patterns of behavior-if I know where my company's sales and marketing fits into those patterns, then I can be predictive about the purchases of anyone else who exhibits a similar pattern," says Penn."I don't need to collect all of that invasive information, I can tell by a pattern of behavior what they're likely to look at next."